This article was last updated September 24, 2021.

 To adjust the times, you can click and drag the edges.
 The times can be adjusted in 15-minute increments.

-Most importantly, remember to click Save when you're done adding info to a set.
+Most importantly, remember to click Save or Request when you're done adding info to a set.